Homogenization theory of random walks among deterministic conductances

 \vglue-2mm

 \centerline{\it Department of Mathematics, UCLA, Los Angeles, California, USA}

-0.5cm \begin{quote} \textbf{Abstract:} We study asymptotic laws of random walks on~$\mathbb Z^d$ ($d\ge1$) in deterministic reversible environments defined by an assignment of a positive and finite conductance to each edge of~$\mathbb Z^d$.
-The walk jumps across an edge with probability proportional to its conductance.
-We identify a deterministic set of conductance configurations for which an Invariance Principle (i.e., convergence in law to Brownian motion under diffusive scaling of space and time) provably holds.
+0.5cm \begin{quote} \textbf{Abstract:} We study the asymptotic distribution of random walks on~$\mathbb Z^d$ ($d\ge1$) in deterministic reversible environments defined by an assignment of a positive conductance to each edge of~$\mathbb Z^d$.
+We identify a deterministic set of conductance configurations for which the walk obeys an Invariance Principle; i.e., converges in law to a non-degenerate Brownian motion under diffusive scaling of space and time.
 This set is closed under translations and zero-density perturbations and carries all ergodic conductance laws subject to certain moment conditions.
-The proofs are based on martingale approximations whose control relies on the conversion of averages in time and physical space under the deterministic environment to those in a suitable stochastic counterpart.
-Our study sets up a framework for proofs of ``deterministic homogenization'' in other motions in disordered media. \end{quote}
+The proofs rely on martingale approximations whose main step is the conversion of averages in time and physical space under the deterministic environment to those in a suitable stochastic counterpart.
+Our study sets up a framework for ``de-randomized homogenization'' of other motions in disordered media.